Audition Opportunities

 • We might get you to do your monologue again, but with some new directions for us.
 The directions could be anything from “try it again, but this time like a super villain!” to “this time, I want you to do the monologue as if you want the character you are talking to to leave the room.

-• We will have you do some cold reads of some sides from the play(s)
+• We will have you do some cold reads of some scenes from the plays

 • Then we’ll ask if you have any questions, and if not, that’s it!
 Your audition is done!